-Asset Class Index Target Allocation Long-Term Expected Arithmetic Real Rate of Return US Cash BAML 3-Mon Tbill Bloomberg US Govt/Credit 1-3 Yr 1.50% 3.07% US Short (1-3 Yr) Govt/Credit Bonds TR USD 98.50% 4.39% Assumed Inflation - Mean Assumed Inflation - Standard 2.31% Deviation 1.44% Portfolio Nominal Mean return 4.37% Portfolio Standard Deviation 0.49% Long Term Expected Rate of Return selected by MTA 4.25%
+Asset Class Index Target Allocation Long-Term Expected Arithmetic Real Rate of Return US Cash BAML 3-Mon Tbill Bloomberg US Govt/Credit 1-3 Yr 1.50% 3.07% US Short (1-3 Yr) Govt/Credit Bonds TR USD 98.50% 4.39% Assumed Inflation - Mean Assumed Inflation - Standard 2.31% Deviation 1.44% Portfolio Nominal Mean return 4.37% Portfolio Standard Deviation 0.49% Long Term Expected Rate of Return 4.25%

-Discount Rate - The discount rate used in this valuation to measure the total OPEB liability was updated to incorporate GASB Statement No. 75 guidance.
+Discount Rate - The discount rate used in this valuation to measure the total OPEB liability was updated to incorporate GASB 75 guidance.

 The plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the discount rate for calculating the total OPEB liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payments, to the extent that the plan's fiduciary net position is not projected to be sufficient.
-Therefore, the discount rate is set equal to the Bond Buyer General Obligation 20-Bond Municipal Bond Index as of December 31, 2023 of 3.26% and as of December 31, 2022 of 3.72%.
+Therefore, the discount rate for calculating the total OPEB liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payments, to the extent that the plan's fiduciary net position is set equal to the Bond Buyer General Obligation 20-Bond Municipal Bond Index as of December 31, 2023 of 3.26% and as of December 31, 2022 of 3.72%.